 Median Price is one of the most commonly reported property market metrics.
 All major media outlets and data providers use it to highlight real estate price levels in capital city and regional markets.
+Here is an example of capital city median prices plotted on a time series chart.

 In this article we will explore whether this metric is a reliable indicator to perform data-driven market research when assessing suburbs for investment opportunities.
 Before we deep dive into data exploration, let’s first define Median Price.

-For example, if 10 properties are sold in the 500,000$-600,000$ range and the 11th property is sold for 3,000,0000$ it will skew the Average Price towards the higher end property, whereas in reality majority of sales are on the lower-end of the price spectrum.
+For example, if 10 properties sell in the 500,000$-600,000$ range and the 11th property sells for 3,000,000$ it will skew the Average Price towards the higher end property.
+Whereas in reality majority of sales are on the lower end of the price spectrum.

-The chart shows us a clear trend and change points.
-There is no ambiguity as to how the prices evolved over time as well as to what their current values are (assuming we are at the end of 2019 when the chart data cuts off).
-We can conclude that at this level Median Price is the right metric to use when assessing and comparing capital city markets to each other.
-However…
+The formula gives us the typical value representation of the relevant capital city property market.
+The capital city Median Price chart shows us a clear trend and change points.
+There is no ambiguity as to how the prices evolved over time.
+It is also clear what their current values are (assuming we are at the end of 2019 when the chart data cuts off).

 Notice the sporadicity in Median Price values that fluctuate in the 50,000$ range quarter on quarter.
 If you’re researching this market in 2021, the Median Price will be at 400,000$.
-However given the sporadic nature of price movement in the past, is 400,000$ a reliable value to go by?
+However, given the sporadic nature of price movement in the past, is 400,000$ a reliable value to go by?

-When compared to the capital city chart, the Trevally suburb chart bears a lot less information in that the price levels are ambiguous and the trend is not easily detectable (although still visible).
+When compared to the capital city chart, the Trevally suburb chart bears a lot less information in that the price levels are ambiguous, and the trend is not easily detectable (although still visible).

 Typical Price vs. Median Price

-Due to limitations of the Median Price metric, HtAG uses a different approach when calculating typical house values at the suburb level.
-The resulting metric is called Typical Price and is derived via a process called Data Fitting.
+Due to limitations of the Median Price metric, HtAG uses a different approach when calculating typical house values.
+The resulting metric is Typical Price, which we derive via a process called Data Fitting.

-Data fitting is the process of fitting models to data and analyzing the accuracy of the fit.
+Data fitting is the process of fitting models to data and analysing the accuracy of the fit.
 Engineers and scientists use data fitting techniques, including mathematical equations and nonparametric methods, to model acquired data.

 The chart below plots the Typical Price for Trevallyn.
-As you can see, in contrast to Median Price metric the values are non-sporadic and the trend is easily distinguishable.
+As you can see, in contrast to Median Price metric the values are non-sporadic, and the trend is easily distinguishable.

-Price for 3 bedroom houses in Trevallyn remained almost static (with slight decline) between 2010 and 2015.
+Price for 3-bedroom houses in Trevallyn remained almost static (with slight decline) between 2010 and 2015.
 The prices increased from 300,000$ in 2015 to 400,000$ in 2021.